 Lent is less than a week away and we invite you to join us on a journey of creativity and transformation this year.
 Think a little outside the box as you get ready for Easter.
-Its time to prepare, not for the cross but the kingdom, not for death but for life.
-It time to get ready to be God’s resurrection people of love and compassion in our needy world.
+It’s time to prepare, not for the cross but the kingdom, not for death but for life.
+It’s time to get ready to be God’s resurrection people of love and compassion in our needy world.

 To do that we need to break down the walls that separate us from clearly seeing the image of God within us and within others.
-We need to break down the walls that prevent us loving God with our whole heart and our neighbors as ourselves.
-We need to break down the walls that prevent us being the effect stewards of God creation that we are called to be.
+We need to break down the walls that prevent us from loving God with our whole heart and our neighbors as ourselves.
+We need to break down the walls that prevent us from being the effect stewards of God creation that we are called to be.
 Lent is a good time to do some of that work.

-As I reflected on this I was reminded of another wall – the Berlin wall that once separated people from each other.
-I was actually in Germany when the wall came down and still have this piece that was taken from it by a German friend, who together with others had prayed for years for for the breaking down of the wall.
-I pulled out my piece of the wall and have added it to my Lenten as a reminder that God is faithfully in the business of breaking down walls through love.
+As I reflected on this, I was reminded of another wall – the Berlin wall that once separated people from each other.
+I was actually in Germany when the wall came down and still have this piece that was taken from it by a German friend, who together with others had prayed for years for the breaking down of the wall.
+I pulled out my piece of the wall and have added it to my Lenten Garden as a reminder that God is faithfully in the business of breaking down walls through love.

-Breaking Down Walls Means Listening Carefully and respectfully.
+Breaking Down Walls Means Listening Carefully and Respectfully.

 What if we decided to break down these walls for Lent and truly listened to each other?
 Here are some suggestions on how to do this.

 1. Let’s preach a theology of inclusion.
 So often we create walls between us and those who look or practice faith differently than we do because we focus on difference rather than similarity.
-We are all created in the image of Christ and Paul reminds us in Galatians 3:28 Paul that “There is no longer Jew or Gentile, slave or free, male and female.
+We are all created in the image of Christ and Paul reminds us in Galatians 3:28 that, “There is no longer Jew or Gentile, slave or free, male and female.
 For you are all one in Christ Jesus.”
 What does that look like in our world today?
 How could we use Lent to break down walls that exclude other ethnicities, other denominations and other sexual orientations?

 2. Encourage practices that help you get to know your neighbors.
 Random acts of kindness in the neighborhood are great ways to break down walls that isolate us from those around us.
-My friends Trevor and Hilary, of Kardia church in Seattle researched their neighborhood to find out who had moved in over the last few months.
+My friends, Trevor and Hilary of Kardia church in Seattle, researched their neighborhood to find out who had moved in over the last few months.
 They visited each of the new people and gave them a small gift to welcome them.
-For many it was the first form of welcome into their new environment they had experienced.
-More recently, during our heavy snow they went around the neighborhood shoveling sidewalks and driveways for those who were unable to do it themselves.
+For many, it was the first form of welcome into their new environment they had experienced.
+More recently, during our heavy snow, they went around the neighborhood shoveling sidewalks and driveways for those who were unable to do it themselves.

 3. Be open to change.
-When we interact with people who are very different from us we need to be willing to learn and receptive to the change God may demand of us.
-I am still impacted by the words of African American preacher Leroy Barber who once told me “white people want us to show up but they don’t want us to change how we do things.”
+When we interact with people who are very different from us, we need to be willing to learn and be receptive to the change God may demand of us.
+I am still impacted by the words of African American preacher Leroy Barber who once told me, “white people want us to show up but they don’t want us to change how we do things.”
 We need to encourage flexibility and a willingness to both see things differently and do things differently.